lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

 We will now try to tackle these shortcoming by implementing a collector.
 A collector is a simple callback function which takes two arguments, the generated morph and the operator used to create it, but has no return value.
-We can supply a :class:`~Molpher.Molpher` instance with a collector like so:
+We can supply a :class:`~.core.morphing.Molpher.Molpher` instance with a collector like so:

 ..  code-block:: python